Residential Water Piping Replacement Permit Requirements

 Code.
 Contact the Building Division at (650) 903-6313 for requirements and handouts

-on the bonding and grounding requirements.
+on the bonding and grounding requirements; and

 - Grounding of the electrical service is required with all re-pipes.
 Grounding shall